nengoxx/ai-stuff/README.md

 2. Links for popular web chatbot/ui services(some of them offer an API endpoint for a popular model, or a custom fine tuned model like character.ai and such)
 3. Links for guides for prompt engineering for general purpose and different bot making guides.
 4. List of different settings/tips for some tested models and suggestions for some use cases.
-5. Some tips about samplers and convergence in diffusion models
+5. More about samplers and convergence in diffusion models
 6. Add text2video([https://runwayml.com/ai-tools/gen-2/](https://runwayml.com/ai-tools/gen-2/)) models & services
 7. Best setup for RAG & web search (still trying things out)
 8. More about quantization